a-star-search/OrigamiRendering/README.txt

 It's certainly unrealistic to expect any given library to display deformed faces.

-Take the case of the piece of shit babylon js.
-It is supposed to be a 3D rendering library and it cannot fucking display a fucking concave polygon.
+Take the case of babylon js trash.
+It is supposed to be a 3D rendering library and it cannot display a bleeping concave polygon.
 Such is the state of open source software today.

 However it is fair to say that deformed polygons are a good choice on itself even if they require further processing (such as triangulation) before some graphical library can correctly render them.